jsmoriss/jsm-show-term-meta/readme.txt

 Tested Up To: 5.8.2
 Stable Tag: 1.3.0

-Show all term (categories, tags) meta (aka custom fields) in a metabox on term editing pages &mdash; a great tool for debugging issues with term meta.
+Show term metadata in a metabox when editing terms - a great tool for debugging issues with term metadata.

 == Description ==